remodoy/fidelix-fi/README.md

 Guide
 ===
 Use a browser of your choice to check that the ip listed is still online.
 You can then use Google cache to try to find who it belongs to and contact them.

+If you can locate, identify and help remove devices from the list, do not hesitate to create a pull request to remove those IPs from the list.
+This will also leave your footprint on the road to creating a more secure tomorrow!

 Do not!
 ====